mainetcare/mainetcare-theme/README.md

 3. clone Repository into existing theme mainetcare-theme
 4. For compiling style.css you need scss compiler e.g. homebrew sass. scss files are located in sass folder.

+## Important Notice:

+Everything you push into main branch will be deployed immediatley on production server!
+Test changes in other branches.